Regulation of Care

 (2) A registered person

-must notify a care receiver or his or her representative of any unintended or
+must notify a service user or his or her representative of any unintended or

-unexpected serious incident affecting the care receiver’s health or
+unexpected serious incident affecting the service user’s health or

-well-being and provide reasonable support to the care receiver in relation to
+well-being and provide reasonable support to the service user in relation to

 the incident.